 If you are in the market for a microphone and feel confused with the wide choice on offer, then don’t worry, for there are scores of others who too would feel the same way.
 The world of these is surely more complicated than what we think.
 There are options for stage shows, field recording, studio recordings, voice over, etc. All this choice could leave you completely dazed.
 However, it can also be a fun to research, just in case you like doing such things.
-Let us now come to the case of podcasting microphones, which are basically used to record conversations and remember in a controlled environment.
+Let us now come to the case of the best usb podcasting microphones, which are basically used to record conversations and remember in a controlled environment.
 Let us take a look at the advantages of choosing one for podcasting.
 Basically, there are two types, XLR and USB that you can choose from for podcasts.

-- My Recommended Best Microphones For Podcasting Choices
+- Best USB Microphones For Podcasting Choices

-- XLR vs. USB Microphones
+- XLR vs. USB Microphones For Podcasts

-- Condenser Mics and Dynamic Mics
+- Condenser Mics and Dynamic Podcast Mics

 - Podcasting USB Microphone Accessories

 - Customized USB Podcasting Mic